Farfarae folium

 This section has been translated automatically.

-Farfarae folium, also known as coltsfoot leaves, is a drug used in herbal medicines for the treatment of mild inflammation of the mucous membranes of the mouth and throat and acute catarrh of the respiratory tract with cough and hoarseness.
+Farfarae folium, also known as coltsfoot leaves, is a drug used in herbal medicinal products for the treatment of mild inflammation of the mucous membranes of the mouth and throat and acute catarrh of the airways with coughing and hoarseness.

-Commission E-monograph: Acute catarrh of the respiratory tract, cough and hoarseness; acute, mild inflammation of the mucous membrane of the mouth and pharynx; warning for pyrrolizidine alkaloids.
+Commission E-monograph: Acute catarrh of the respiratory tract, cough and hoarseness; acute, mild inflammation of the oral and pharyngeal mucosa; warning for pyrrolizidine alkaloids.

 Deleted from the German Pharmacopoeia due to pyrrolizidine alkaloids.